 The NV: Operating Plan course requires that the student team is working on a project that has successfully completed the Strategy Development step or has been granted an exception to this step by the Program for Entrepreneurs Advisory Committee.
 In addition, the instructor must have approved the project.

 The course is organized to allow teams to follow a structured process in doing their analysis and developing an operating plan.
 Four major areas form the basis of the operating plan developed for the proposed venture.

+II.
 The Operating Plan stage consists of four sections.

 - Core competencies: Based on the proposed foundation for sustainable competitive advantage for the venture, this will be an analysis of the core competencies (functions and capabilities) that must be internal to the firm.
 This analysis will guide which functions can be outsourced or achieved through partnerships.